ashishtele/ashishtele.github.io/_posts/2019-07-11-Death_Valley_quake.md

 tags: "earthquake"
 ---
 Hi All,

 I am writing this blog post to share my experience of an earthquake!
-We were travelling from San Diego to Las Vegas through the Death Valley.
-We started our journey early morning to reach at Vegas on time.
+We were traveling from San Diego to Las Vegas through the Death Valley.
+We started our journey early morning to reach Vegas on time.
 We were enjoying the scenic view and capturing the moments.
 It was a hot day (105F).
-We decided to stop to click few pictures and fortunately, the time was perfect (scary though!) to experience my first earthquake.
+We decided to stop to click few pictures and fortunately, the time was perfect (scary thought!) to experience my first earthquake.

 I was capturing moments through my iPhone.
 You can determine the location where you clicked the picture.
 To extract the metadata, I used the ExifWizard mobile application.
 It gives most of the information we require.

-The Below image gives the timestamp and coordinates of the location:
+The below image gives the timestamp and coordinates of the location:

 ![center](/images/img_4_meta.png)

 Now.
-Lets see the timing of the earthquake and its epicenter:
+Let's see the timing of the earthquake and its epicenter:

 Source: [Volcanodiscovery](https://www.volcanodiscovery.com/earthquakes/2019/07/04/17h33/magnitude6-CA-USA-quake.html)